 (Source: The Shelf)

-In fact, the rise of the now-major players in the fashion reCommerce industry began all the way back in 2009, when retailers like ThredUp, Vestiaire Collective, and Tradesy launched their brands.
+The rise of the now-major players in the fashion re-Commerce industry began back in 2009, when retailers like ThredUp, Vestiaire Collective, and Tradesy launched their brands.
 Luxury reCommerce retailer The RealReal spied a growing market and launched two years later in 2011, as did the more accessible and social media-based DePop.

 Today with 88% of people surveyed during the Coronavirus pandemic admitting they had adopted a new thrifting hobby, and 79% confirming plans to cut their apparel budget in the next 12 months, 69% is beginning to look like only the tip of the iceberg in hindsight when taken into consideration that the sole purpose of reselling for 2 in 3 people is to make money.